Booking an Appointment

 Should you wish to discuss hardship or extenuating reasons as to why the fee should be reduced or waived, please do so with your practitioner at your next appointment.

 Medicare/Private Health Fund Rebates

 If you have a referral and a Mental Health Care Plan from a GP or psychiatrist, Medicare subsidises up to 10 psychological consultations each calendar year.
-An initial rebate of either $84.80 or $124.50, is available which then increases up to approximately 85% of the consultation fee when you have reached your Medicare Safety Net limit.
+Medicare rebates starting from $88.25, is available which then increases up to approximately 85% of the consultation fee when you have reached your Medicare Safety Net limit.
 Medicare usually deposits the subsidised amount into the bank account you have registered with Medicare about 24 hours after the appointment.